znetstar/tor-router/README.md

 }
 ```

-If the `proxyByName` (argument `-n`) configuration property is set to 'individual', which it is by default, you can use the instance name to send requests to a specific instance.
+If the `proxyByName` (argument `-n`) configuration property is set to "individual" or true you can use the instance name to send requests to a specific instance.
 The username field in the proxy URL will identify the instance.
 For example, using `http://instance-1:@localhost:9080` when connecting to the HTTP Proxy would route requests to "instance-1".

 This feature works on the HTTP Proxy as well as the SOCKS Proxy, but not the DNS proxy since DNS lacks authentication.